 Youth entered in this department must be appropriately enrolled and in good standing with a registered youth organization in Calhoun County.
 Classes are judged according to the Dutch Grading Scale, the scale is non-competitive.
 Projects are awarded an A, B, or C award based on completeness and adherence to the project guidelines.

-Groups (exhibitor age as of January 1, 2023): · Beginner - Ages 6-7 · Junior - Ages 8-11
+- · Beginner Ages 6-7 - · Junior Ages 8-11